Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator-interop.md

 class APIImpl : API {
     @SignatureDiscriminator("string-result")
-    override fun value(): String = "new" // generates both a Kotlin-mangled `value-<...>` and a `stringValue` bridge on the JVM
-}

-// or

-interface API {
-    @SignatureDiscriminator("string-result")
     @JvmName("stringValue")
-    fun value(): String
-}

-class APIImpl : API {
-    @SignatureDiscriminator("string-result")
-    @JvmName("stringValue")
-    override fun value(): String = "new" // generates only the `stringValue` function on the JVM }
+    override fun value(): String = "new" // repeats the inherited platform name and generates only `stringValue` on the JVM }
 ```

-Where the target supports final methods, bridges should be final to discourage platform subtypes from overriding only one view of the Kotlin member.

-#### Why not inheriting platform names?
+#### Why not implicitly inherit the platform name?

 The primary platform name of a declaration is an ABI choice and should be visible on that declaration.
 If an override implicitly inherited its primary platform name, that name would depend on non-local information from its supertypes.
 Adding a supertype or changing a platform name in a dependency could then silently change the override's primary platform symbol.

 Instead, the primary platform name is selected locally from the overriding declaration.
-Distinct inherited platform names are preserved by secondary bridges, so all inherited platform contracts remain implemented without changing that local choice.
-An author who wants an inherited name to be primary repeats it explicitly with `@ExportName`; doing so also avoids the corresponding bridge.

 The same applies for inheriting `useAsExportName = true` flag.

 ### Multiple inherited platform names